 (right now, you’ll need to close the authorisation tab when complete and then refresh the Settings screen that you go back to)

-Once you’ve refreshed the Settings screen, you must confirm the currency that your Infusionsoft application is using, and select the appropriate option for Tax Handling, then click the Save Changes button.
+Once you’ve refreshed the Settings screen, you must confirm the currency that your Infusionsoft application is using, and select the appropriate option for Tax Handling and Finance Charges, then click the Save Changes button.

 This is slightly more complicated than we would like, until InvoiceSync is authorised as a Xero Partner (this should happen soon!)